camisgeeked/camisgeeked.github.io/README.md

 }
 ```

-Finally, we have the BMI and the `defineBMI()` function changes the innerHTML of the results element to the returned result of `getBMI()`
+Finally, we have the BMI and the `defineBMI()` function changes the innerHTML of the results element to the returned result of `getBMI()`!